awsdocs/amazon-s3-userguide/doc_source/access-control-best-practices.md

 For more information, see [Replicating objects](replication.md)\.

 **Permissions for secure static website hosting**
-When configuring a bucket to be used as a publicly accessed static website, you need to disable all Block Public Access settings\.
+When configuring a bucket to be used as a publicly accessed static website, you must disable all Block Public Access settings\.
 It is important to only provide `s3:GetObject` actions and not `ListObject` or `PutObject` permissions when writing the bucket policy for your static website\.
 This helps ensure that users cannot view all the objects in your bucket or add their own content\.

 For more information, see [Setting permissions for website access](WebsiteAccessPermissionsReqd.md)\.

 Amazon CloudFront provides the capabilities required to set up a secure static website\.
 Amazon S3 static websites only support HTTP endpoints\.
 CloudFront uses the durable storage of Amazon S3 while providing additional security headers like HTTPS\.
-HTTPS adds security by encrypting a normal HTTP request and protecting against common cyber attacks\.
+HTTPS adds security by encrypting a normal HTTP request and protecting against common cyberattacks\.

 For more information, see [Getting started with a secure static website](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/getting-started-secure-static-website-cloudformation-template.html) in the *Amazon CloudFront Developer Guide*\.